kthornbloom/Monthly/README.md

 - First of all... you sound like you need to chill out.
 Secondly, this calendar isn't meant to do everything under the sun, but rather be a simple solution to most calendar related problems.
 Maybe check out <a href="http://fullcalendar.io/">Fullcalendar</a>

 ##Changelog

+v 2.0.2 - Fixed a bug caused by using zero indexed days or months in the xml file.
+Fixed another bug where setting eventList to false didn't work.

-v 2.0.1 - Fixed a ton o' bugs in IE & Safari related to incorrect setting of the first day, day heights, and the event listing day names. v 2.0.0 - New method for viewing event details within the calendar rather than a separate list.
-Added ability to have event times. v 1.0.1 - Fixed a bug that produced the wrong number of days in the month.
+v 2.0.1 - Fixed a ton o' bugs in IE & Safari related to incorrect setting of the first day, day heights, and the event listing day names.

+v 2.0.0 - New method for viewing event details within the calendar rather than a separate list.
+Added ability to have event times.

+v 1.0.1 - Fixed a bug that produced the wrong number of days in the month.
 (Thanks <a href="https://github.com/igor1980">igor1980</a>)

 v 1.0.0 - Launched